Unified Communications: A Guide for Small Businesses

 Frequently Asked Questions (FAQs)

 VoIP is the transmission of voice data over an internet connection, allowing users to join voice calls and audio conferencing.
 Though UC systems use VoIP technology, not all VoIP solutions have UC capabilities, such as video conferencing and screen sharing.
+Learn more in our UCaaS vs VoIP guide.

 A unified communications strategy involves auditing your workflows and business processes to see how, when, and where your staff communicates and collaborates.
 Your audit should include the software used by different team members and highlight opportunities to save time or improve experiences through integrations.

-UCaaS means Unified Communications as a Service, whereas CCaaS stands for Contact Center as a Service.
+UCaaS means unified communications as a service, whereas CCaaS stands for contact center as a service.
 The products differ in their approach.
 While UCaaS focuses on solutions for teams, CCaaS is geared toward customer-facing solutions.
 CCaaS is also more likely to include skills-based call routing and sales and customer service integrations.
 Learn more about their differences in our guide, UCaaS vs CCaaS.

 Bottom Line

 Unified communications offer benefits for businesses looking for ways to improve team collaboration and customer experience.
 When implemented correctly, it allows your business to quickly access crucial data, exchange information accurately, and communicate with the right people.
-Before choosing a UC provider, learn what is unified communications and consider the essential factors outlined in this article to determine what type of solution you need.
+Before choosing a UC provider, learn what is unified communications and consider the essential factors outlined in this article to determine the type of solution you need.